 MCM supports two main undergraduate concentration tracks, Theory based (formally Track 1) and Practice based (formally Track 2).

-Track I consists of 11 MCM courses.
+The Theory based track consists of 11 MCM courses.
 Courses from other departments may count toward the fulfillment of a focus area, and must be approved by an MCM concentration advisor as part of a coherent program of study.

-Track II concentration consists of 11 courses distributed as follows: two core courses, two additional courses below the 1000-level, three 1000-level courses, four production courses, and one senior seminar.
+The Practice based track consists of 11 courses distributed as follows: two core courses, two additional courses below the 1000-level, three 1000-level courses, four production courses, and one senior seminar.
 Students are expected to meet regularly with their concentration advisors; they are required to meet at the beginning of their seventh semester to review their concentrations.